 Curator, Radio Nouspace

 Richard Gary Brautigan (1935-1984) was a 20th Century American writer whose novels, stories, and poetry are often cited as the best to depict the zeitgeist of the counterculture in San Francisco, California, during the late 1960s and early 1970s.

 Brautigan, born in Tacoma, Washington, Brautigan spent his childhood in Washington and Oregon.
 He moved to San Francisco in 1956 where he rose to international prominence with the publication of his novel Trout Fishing in America (1967), his collection of poetry, The Pill Versus the Springhill Mine Disaster (1968) and his collection of stories, Revenge of the Lawn (1971).

 Although Brautigan died in 1984, his legacy continues as writers, readers, artists, musicians, and others find inspiration and insight in his works while scholars and researchers find his work central to any study of The Sixties.

-Learn more about the life and works of Richard Brautigan at The Brautigan Bibliography and Archive, the preeminent resource for information about the life and writings of Brautigan, developed and maintained by Barber.
+Learn more about Richard Brautigan at American Dust, the preeminent resource for information about the life and writings of Brautigan, developed and maintained by John Barber.